WemXPro/documentation/project/queue-worker.md

 CRON_QUEUE=true
 ```

-If CRON_QUEUE doesn't exists in your .env file, then add it.
+If CRON_QUEUE doesn't exists in your env file that means its already being used as default.
+You can still add it and set it to true

 # Ubuntu Service Queue